Skip to content

 Tips

 • Always include a motivational letter as to why you want to study German in Germany.
-It could be for example in preparation for further studies at a University or Apprenticeship.
+It could be, for example, in preparation for further studies at a University or an Apprenticeship.

 • I can recommend the following company to take out medical and travel insurance.
 They cater for students and are accepted by the embassy – Klemmer